How to Install GIMP on Linux Mint 21/20

 Click on the “GNU Image Manipulation Program” to launch GIMP.

-Example of GIMP application icon on Linux Mint desktop:
+Screenshot of the GIMP application icon on a Linux Mint desktop, indicating the launch function.

-Section 4: Getting Started with GIMP on Linux Mint
+First-Time Tips with GIMP on Linux Mint 21 or 20

 This section will provide some essential tips and tricks for getting started with GIMP on Linux Mint.
 These tips will help you become familiar with GIMP’s interface, customization options, and general usage.